conjure-cp/conjure/docs/essence.rst

 Tuple is a domain constructor, it takes a list of domains as arguments.
 Tuples can be of arbitrary arity.

-A tuple domain is denoted by the keyword "tuple" followed by a list of domains separated by commas inside round brackets.
+A tuple domain is denoted by the keyword "tuple", followed by a list of domains separated by commas inside round brackets.
 The keyword "tuple" is optional for tuples of arity greater or equal to 2.

 When needed, domains inside a tuple are referred to using their positions.